Wy-dit-Joli-Village

-Wy-dit-Joli-Village (/fr/) is a commune in the Val-d'Oise department and Île-de-France region of France.
+Wy-dit-Joli-Village (/fr/) is a rural commune in the Val-d'Oise department in the Île-de-France region in France.
+It is part of the Parc naturel régional du Vexin français.

 Name

 The name Wy comes from the Latin vicus – meaning "village" or cluster of houses (as opposed to a villa, an isolated farm and master's residence).

 The full name Wy-dit-Joli-Village ("Wy-called-Pretty-Village") is said to have arisen from an incident in which King Henry IV of France, hunting in the area and enquiring what the settlement was called, exclaimed Ah!
 Quel joli village! : "Oh, what a pretty village!"

 Geography

 Climate

 Wy-dit-Joli-Village has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Wy-dit-Joli-Village is 10.8 C. The average annual rainfall is 693.0 mm with October as the wettest month.
 The temperatures are highest on average in August, at around 18.6 C, and lowest in December, at around 3.9 C. The highest temperature ever recorded in Wy-dit-Joli-Village was 41.4 C on 25 July 2019; the coldest temperature ever recorded was -15.8 C on 7 January 2009.